obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Getting Started.md

 Editing and toggling tasks in numbered lists works fine: the original number is preserved.

+> [!warning]
-However, when these tasks are displayed in tasks blocks they are displayed as ordinary bullet list items.
+> However, when these tasks are displayed in tasks blocks they are displayed as ordinary bullet list items.

 This is because they will usually be displayed in a completely different order than in the original list, often mixed in with tasks from bullet lists.
 The original numbers in this case just don't make sense.

 ### Tasks in Blockquotes and Callouts

-> [!warning]
-> Tasks can read tasks that are inside [blockquotes](https://www.markdownguide.org/basic-syntax/#blockquotes-1) or [Obsidian's built-in callouts](https://help.obsidian.md/How+to/Use+callouts).
+Tasks can read tasks that are inside [blockquotes](https://www.markdownguide.org/basic-syntax/#blockquotes-1) or [Obsidian's built-in callouts](https://help.obsidian.md/How+to/Use+callouts).

 > [!released]
 Reading tasks inside callouts and blockquotes was introduced in Tasks 1.11.1

+> [!warning]
-However, under the following very specific circumstance, Tasks cannot add or remove completion dates or make the next copy of a recurring task:
+> However, under the following very specific circumstance, Tasks cannot add or remove completion dates or make the next copy of a recurring task:
+ >

-- Obsidian is in Live Preview editor mode (pencil icon in lower right corner),
+ > - Obsidian is in **Live Preview** editor mode (pencil icon in lower right corner),
-- AND the task's markdown is in a callout,
+ > - AND the task's markdown is in a **callout**,
-- AND the user clicked on the task's checkbox to complete or re-open the task.
+ > - AND the user **clicked on the task's checkbox** to complete or re-open the task.

 If you toggle a task's status in this situation, you will see a warning.
 Use the command `Tasks: Toggle Done`, or switch to Reading View (book icon in lower right corner) to click the checkbox.

 Completing a task by clicking its checkbox from a `tasks` query block _will_ work in any editor mode, even if the query is inside a callout.

+We are tracking this in [issue #1768](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/1768).

 > [!warning]
 > When tasks are in callouts, any preceding heading in the callout is not read by Tasks, so `group by heading` uses the previous heading outside the callout - or `(No Heading)` if none.